San Antonio

 Named after the benefactor and founder Marion McNay, the McNay Art Museum’s collections include 19th and 20th-century European and American art.
 It features a sculpture garden on the grounds of McNay’s Spanish Colonial home.

-Highlights include a work by El Greco, Haymakers Resting by Pissarro, a self-portrait by Paul Gauguin, along with a Picasso, Renoir, Cezanne and Chagall.
+Highlights include a work by El Greco, Haymakers Resting by Pissarro, a self-portrait by Paul Gauguin, and a Picasso, Renoir, Cezanne and Chagall.
 Outside, visitors will find a sculpture by Rodin and a Love sculpture by Robert Indiana, among others.

 The San Antonio Museum of Art features a glass skybirdge connecting the towers.
 Credit: Catherine Parker